fablabbcn/smartcitizen-docs/docs/Components/Firmware.md

 !!! warning
     If there is a problem with the device, sometimes it can be that the SD card contains many files for a single day.
 These resets might go unnoticed, and the SD card files can be a way of detecting an issue.

-### Debug log file DEBUG.txt
+### Debugging

-The debug file is generated and updated by the kit, only if the debug mode is enabled on the configuration.

-When the debug mode is enabled the verbosity level of this file is defined by the outlevel (_normal, verbose or silent_).
+A debug file is generated and updated by the SCK, only if the debug mode is enabled on the configuration.
+TODO When the debug mode is enabled the verbosity level of this file is defined by the outlevel (_normal, verbose or silent_).

 ## Source files